Qumeric/example-contests-workspace/README.md

 * Magic tree abstraction -- does queries on paths and subtrees very easily.
 * kth order like we have in C++ with g++ libs
 * Try using centroid decomposition and maybe make it more friendly to rust_algo graphs
+* If graph is forest, split it to tree graphs